monaheida/news-classification/report.md

 2. **Simple Model with Different Classifiers**: In the other approach, a simpler model architecture was used, and multiple classifiers were applied to classify news categories.

 ## Possible improvements
 Applying transfer learning, such as leveraging pre-trained language models like BERT and GPT, can significantly enhance performance.
-Fine-tuning these models on the dataset can lead to significant performance gains.t
+Fine-tuning these models on the dataset can lead to significant performance gains.